Eva-Kuk/unique-wings/README.md

 | date_posted | DateTimeField         | auto_now_add=True                     |

+### "BlogComment" model
-### "BlogComment" Model  is linked to the "BlockPost" and "User" models and it's used to store users comments about the Blogpost
+Model  is linked to the "BlockPost" and "User" models and it's used to store users comments about the Blogpost

 | *Field*      | *Field type*  | *Attributes*                                                |
 | ------------ | ------------- | ----------------------------------------------------------- |